coderaman07/100-Days-of-Code/Readme.md

 Today I learnt about final and const keywords and how to use if statements in flutter specific program to make it a good dynamic Android App.

+## Day 68

+Today I deep dived in Dart specifics and also about more on If statements in both flutter and Dart and also studied about null variable in some blog posts on [Dev](https://dev.to) follow me on [Dev](https://dev.to/coderaman07).

 ## Contributing